SuperEvilMegacorp/vainglory-assets/source/includes/_requests.md

 ## GZIP

-Clients can specify the header `Content-Encoding: gzip` and the server will compress responses.
+Clients can specify the header `Accept-Encoding: gzip` and the server will compress responses.
+Responses will be returns with `Content-Encoding: gzip`.

 Given the size of matches, this can have significant performance benefits.